 Well, what to do with all my deconstructive screen printed fabric...so interesting but so busy.
 It's hard to use pieces together.

-The bronze fabric was done using mushrooms (gathered on a morning walk) placed underneath a blank screen and squeegeed with thickened dye.
+The bronze fabric was done using mushrooms, gathered on a morning walk and placed underneath a blank screen and squeegeed with thickened dye.
 Once dry, the dye was released with print paste mix and printed on fabric.
-It's a favorite technique of mine because of the element of surprise...but also it's often so busy.
+It's a favorite technique of mine because of the element of surprise, but also it's often so busy.

 The bottom half of the piece uses a lot of nutmeg and bronze colored dyes.
 Some of the imagery was created by using discharge paste through a screen with writing (left) - actually a page from my mother's autograph book from the 1930s and a metal coiled ring used for cleaning brushes.

 It really did need more of a focal point so a quick and easy screen I often use is one of a tree.
 I use my own photography to make the screen.
 This tree you'll probably recognize as it's been used so often but I love the shape of it and the versatility - you can having it coming in from the right or left side depending on how you flip it.
 Making a screen with a thermofax, the screen itself is bound with duct tape and flat.
 I store them in manilla folders.
 They are easy to flip and use either side to give you a mirror image effect.
 I also go back and highlight trees with paint to give the branches more "roundness" and dimension.

 And the finished piece - "Nutmeg Forest".
 Still have a pile more of this fabric but I'm making a dent!